Aethylred/puppet-puppetdashboard/README.md

 * **db_password**: This value is used to set the password of the Puppet Dashboard MySQL database user.
 It is strongly recommended that passwords are not included in a Puppet manifest in clear text, consider storing them seperately in Hiera.
 The default value is `veryunsafeword`.
 * **db_passwd_hash**: This value is used to set the password of the Puppet Dashboard MySQL database user by directly providing a pre-salted and encrypted hash.
 It is strongly recommended that password hashes are not included in a Puppet manifest in clear text, consider storing them seperately in Hiera.
 Setting the `db_passwd_hash` parameter will overide the `db_password` parameter.
 The default value is undefined.
 * **config_settings_source**: This parameter sets a source URL, as per using the source parameter of a `file` resource, that is used to supply a `settings.yml` file.
 The default value is undefined.
+* **db_adapter**: This parameter sets the database adapter used by the dashboard web application.
+The default value is to use `mysql`.
+Note: The package install of the Dashboard currently only supports MySQL.
 * **config_database_source**: This parameter sets a source URL, as per using the source parameter of a `file` resource, that is used to supply a `database.yml` file.
 The default value is undefined.
 * **config_settings_content**: This parameter sets the content, as per using the source parameter of a `file` resource, that is used to supply a `settings.yml` file.
 The default value is undefined.
 * **config_database_content**: This parameter sets the content, as per using the source parameter of a `file` resource, that is used to supply a `database.yml` file.
 The default value is undefined.